dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * throw any exception (java compiler doesn't validate Unsafe same way as other code, so you can throw any checked exception)
 * use off-heap memory (this memory is not managed by java, so GC is not called to clean it, so you just clean it manually) Again it's better to use `ByteBuffer.allocate(100)` which would use `HeapByteBuffer` under-the-hood, which in turn use `Unsafe` to handle memory
-* compare-and-swap - all classes from `java.util.concurrent.atomic` like `AtomicInteger` using one of 3 `Unsafe` implementation of this algorithm:
+* CAS (compare-and-swap, should be supported by CPU cause it's executed on CPU level) - all classes from `java.util.concurrent.atomic` like `AtomicInteger` using one of 3 `Unsafe` implementation of this algorithm:
     * compareAndSwapInt
     * compareAndSwapLong
     * compareAndSwapObject